-Bugatti “type 49” – 1931
+Bugatti “type 49”, 1931

-Ettore Bugatti was born in Milan in 1881 and he had, since his childhood, a strong inclination for mechanics, he especially demonstrated to be able to join functionality and aesthetics.
+Ettore Bugatti was born in Milan in 1881 and since his childhood, he had a strong inclination for mechanics, he especially demonstrated to be able to join functionality and aesthetics.

-It is the heir of Type 44 and still has the single overhead camshaft engine, three valves per cylinder and double ignition.
+Replacing the Type 44, the car has a single overhead camshaft engine, three valves per cylinder and twin spark ignition.

-The nice aluminium wheels have incorporated drum brakes .
-The Type 49 is the classic touring model of Bugatti and it was fitted with several types of bodies (saloon, convertible, coupé) either built by Bugatti or by famous bodybuilders of those days.
+The beautiful aluminium wheels have incorporated drum brakes .
+The Type 49 is the classic Bugatti touring car and it was fitted with several types of bodies (sedan, convertible, coupé) either built by Bugatti or by famous bodybuilders of those days.

 The car shown in the museum was driven by the famous French driver Louis Chiron during the 1964 International Rally in Chioggia.
 It was also used in the 1965 movie Grand Prix